Calvin and Hobbes by Bill Watterson for April 06, 2013

 21. Missing large

-alleyoops Premium Member about 11 years ago
+alleyoops Premium Member over 11 years ago

 @SUSAN NEWMANI’ve never heard of babies being “full immersed”.
 That’s for adults only.
 Sprinkling water on a baby’s head is strange enough.